Heibert/Heibert/README.md

 ## 📫 How to reach me:
 - Email: heibert203@hotmail.com
-- Location: Bogota
+- Location: Bogotá, Colombia.

-## 🔭 Current Projects:
+## 🔭 My Projects:
 - **CherPro:** A Management Assistance System
 - **Tienda-Laravel:** A PHP project
 - **Discography:** A simple CRUD made in Java